BuilderIO/builder/packages/sdks/output/vue/README.md

 ## Version Support

-This SDK supports Vue >2.7, Vue 3+, Nuxt 2 & Nuxt 3.
+This SDK supports Vue 3 and Nuxt 3.

 ## Getting Started